Most Tuesdays are ordinary. November 6, 2018 was not an ordinary Tuesday — it was midterm election day.

 - The bulleted copy explains what the Blue Wave movement is about and why it’s important for the visitor to support it.

 - The blue arrow anchor link in the bottom-right corner directs visitors back to the top where they can click the CTA button.

 - The Home navigation link on the main post-click landing page is redundant because it reloads the same page.

 - The PayPal icon near the footer indicates people can pay for the offer with the service.
 However, it’s not hyperlinked and is too small for people to notice it easily.

-- The hyperlink in the footer showing who designed the page is unnecessary.
+- The hyperlink in the footer is unnecessary.
 As it is, it provides an exit route off the page before people can purchase the offer.